For Americans, baked lasagna is one of our all time favorite Italian comfort foods.

 Once you get the olive oil, seasoning (salt, pepper, fresh garlic) on and get that crispy outside, you’ll have one tasty treat.
 Topping with Parmesan cheese is like the frosting on the cake.

 Cauliflower is light and not too dense by nature, so you can gorge on these while you eat your lasagna and won’t get too filled up!

-We’ve just looked at 13 amazing lasagna sides that are nutritious and go authentically well with your favorite lasagna recipe.
+We’ve just looked at some amazing lasagna side dishes that are nutritious and go authentically well with your favorite lasagna recipe.

 We should mention here just a few other considerations any real foodie would be pairing up with their lasagna dinner.

-The classics before you dig into your lasagna are treats like topped flatbreads, baguettes, brushetta (topped with cherry tomatoes, mozzarella and basil leaves), crostini and antipasto platters as featured above.
+The classics before you dig into your lasagna are treats like garlic bread, topped flatbreads, baguettes, focaccia (check out our focaccia toppings list), bruschetta (topped with cherry tomatoes, mozzarella and basil leaves – see our bruschetta toppings ideas), crostini and antipasto platters as featured above.